usgs/wdfn-blog/content/how_to_guide.md

 </div>

 ### Compare to previous data / display median
 Select ‘Compare to last year’ and / or ‘Display Median’ to add historical data and statistical data, when available.
-Note: Median is never available for gage height, but it is sometimes available for other parameters.
+Note: Median is not computed for gage height, but it is sometimes available for other parameters.
 <div class="grid-row">
 {{< figure src="/static/how-to-guide/3_display median.png" caption="Notice the red box is highlighting the toggle options for 'compare to last year' and 'display median,' which are located below the hydrograph, which is on every monitoring location page, including this one for '[Long Green Creek at Glen Arm, MD](https://waterdata.usgs.gov/monitoring-location/01584050/)'." alt="Screenshot that highlights the toggles for 'compare to last year' and 'display median,' located below the hydrograph, which is on every monitoring location page, including this one for Long Green Creek at Glen Arm, MD." >}}
 </div>